vestalux/sljekyll/events-activities/summer-reading-challenge/index.md

 This year's challenge runs from 16 July until 3 September.

+## What's involved?

+The Summer Reading Challenge encourages children to read six or more library books of their choice during the summer holidays with collectable incentives and rewards, plus a certificate, or medal for every child who reads all six.
+Children can sign up at their local library at the start of the summer holidays – it’s absolutely free and many libraries will also be running related activities through the holidays.

 ## Will you win a gold ticket?

 <img class="{% include /c/img-float-right.html %}" src="/images/article/src-gold-ticket-prize-draw-poster.jpg" alt="Prize draw poster" />